IXP Manager has support for layer2 / MAC addresses in two ways:

 The features of this system are listed below.

-There is a new menu option (left hand side menu) under MAC/L2 Addresses called Layer2 Addresses.
-This lists all configured layer2 addresses including the OUI manufacturer (see below), associated switch / switch port(s), customer name, IPv4 and v6 addresses.
+There is a new menu option (left hand side menu) under MAC Addresses called Configured Addresses.
+This lists all configured MAC addresses including the OUI manufacturer (see below), associated switch / switch port(s), customer name, IPv4 and v6 addresses.
 You can also:

 - as-you-type search from the datatable search box (lowercased and filtered to a normalised MAC address);

 - restrict the view to a single VLAN;

 - action-to-move to layer 2 address add / edit / delete for a given VLAN interface;